zendesk/ruby-kafka/README.md

   * `offset` is the message's offset within the topic partition.
   * `offset_lag` is the number of messages within the topic partition that have not yet been consumed.

+* `start_process_message.consumer.kafka` is sent before `process_message.consumer.kafka`, and contains the same payload.
+It is delivered _before_ the message is processed, rather than _after_.

 * `process_batch.consumer.kafka` is sent whenever a message batch is processed by a consumer.
 It includes the following payload:
   * `message_count` is the number of messages in the batch.
   * `topic` is the topic that the message batch was consumed from.
   * `partition` is the topic partition that the message batch was consumed from.
   * `highwater_mark_offset` is the message batch's highest offset within the topic partition.
   * `offset_lag` is the number of messages within the topic partition that have not yet been consumed.

+* `start_process_batch.consumer.kafka` is sent before `process_batch.consumer.kafka`, and contains the same payload.
+It is delivered _before_ the batch is processed, rather than _after_.

 * `join_group.consumer.kafka` is sent whenever a consumer joins a consumer group.
 It includes the following payload:
   * `group_id` is the consumer group id.